micmejia/bible-dump/AMPC/Genesis/Gen 11.md

-And the Lord said, Behold, they are one people and they have [^a]all one language; and this is only the beginning of what they will do, and now nothing they have imagined they can do will be impossible for them.
+And the Lord said, Behold, they are one people and they have all one language; and this is only the beginning of what they will do, and now nothing they have imagined they can do will be impossible for them.